 In 2019, to further align the interests of our directors with those of our stockholders, the board of directors adopted stock ownership guidelines for our non-employee directors.
 The guidelines require our existing directors and newly elected directors to acquire and hold shares of our common stock equal to at least five times the value of his or her cash board annual retainer within five years of the date the guidelines were adopted or five years of first joining the board of directors, respectively.
-All of our non-employee directors (other than Ms. Agrawal and Messrs.
-D'Souza and Porter, who joined the board of directors after our last annual meeting of stockholders) currently satisfy the ownership requirements.
+All of our non-employee directors (other than Ms. Agrawal who was appointed to our board of directors in fiscal year 2020) currently satisfy the ownership requirements.